 - Now for packaging.
 Wrap each batch up in cling film – a freezer bag works just as well – then cover again in silver foil.
-Make sure you wrap it up tightly, or squeeze all the air out of the freezer bag.
+Make sure you wrap it up tightly and squeeze all the air out of the freezer bag.

 For Step 4, if you have a vacuum sealer, that works even better!
 However, if you don’t, vacuum sealer machines are pretty expensive, and you can still extend your pulled pork’s storage life significantly without them!

-However you package your pork, just remember t needs to be waterproof, food-grade, and freezer-safe.
+However you package your pork, just remember, it needs to be waterproof, food-grade, and freezer-safe.

 How To Thaw Pulled Pork

 For best results, thaw pulled pork overnight in an airtight container in the refrigerator.
 This will help to prevent it from drying out.

 If you’re in a hurry, you can also thaw pulled pork on the kitchen counter.
 Just make sure you keep it covered, as this method will dry your pork out a little more.

 How Long Pulled Pork Will Last In The Freezer